 Choose prints carefully

-Prints can add dimension and interest to a photo, but make sure the print isn’t too large, as it will make you look larger, and it will be distracting.
+Prints can add dimension and interest to a photo.
+Large prints can be distracting and can make you look larger, so opt for smaller prints.
 You want your face to be the focal point, not your floral blazer, for example.
-Thin vertical stripes are flattering on a blazer, or a print on a silk scarf worn as an accessory can look nice.
+Thin vertical stripes are flattering on a blazer, or a print on a silk scarf worn as an accessory.
 A textured tweed jacket is a good option as it adds interest without a distracting print.

 Wear simple jewelry

-The first thing you want people to notice when they look at your photo is your face, so make sure to wear simple jewelry that doesn’t “steal the show”.
+The first thing you want people to notice when they look at your photo is your face.
+Make sure to wear simple jewelry that doesn’t “steal the show”.
 Your earrings should not hang more than an inch below your ear lobe, and a simple, classic necklace is best.

 Think about how you want to convey your brand